ghroovy/Qwenwitz-Agent/README.md

 `HOI4_AGENT_USE_MODEL=0` in `.env`.

-**Other Qwen models are supported.** Any cached Qwen model that provides a chat template works — for example `Qwen/Qwen2.5-0.5B-Instruct` for a much smaller (~1 GB) footprint, or `Qwen/Qwen3.5-0.8B`.
+**Other Qwen models are supported.** Any cached Qwen model that provides a chat template works, for example `Qwen/Qwen2.5-0.5B-Instruct` for a much smaller (~1 GB) footprint, or `Qwen/Qwen3.5-0.8B`.
 Set the model with `HOI4_AGENT_MODEL` in `.env`, or pass `-Model` to `setup.ps1`, then run `hf download <model>` once so it is cached locally: